wilyurd/Splat-TT-Auto/README.md

 If you ever need to use your Arduino Micro with Arduino IDE again, the process is somewhat similar.
 Upload your sketch in the usual way and double tap reset button on the Arduino.
 It may take several tries and various timings, but should eventually be successful.

-The Arduino Leonardo is theoretically possible, but has not been tested.
+The Arduino Leonardo is theoretically compatible, but has not been tested.
 It also has the ATmega32u4, and is layed out somewhat similar to the Micro.

 #### Attaching the optional buzzer
 A suitable 5V buzzer may be attached to any of the available pins on PORTB or PORTD and will begin sounding once printing has finished.
 Reference section 31 of [the AT90USB1286 datasheet](http://www.atmel.com/images/doc7593.pdf) for maximum current specs.
 Pin 6 on the Teensy is already used for the LED and it draws around 3mA when fully lit.
 It is recommended to connect the buzzer to another pin.
 Do not bridge pins for more current.

 For the Arduino UNO, the easiest place to connect the buzzer is to any pin of JP2, or pins 1, 3, or 4 of ICSP1, next to JP2.
-Reference the DC characteristics section of [the ATmega16u2 datasheet](http://www.atmel.com/Images/Atmel-7766-8-bit-AVR-ATmega16U4-32U4_Datasheet.pdf) for maximum current specs.
+Refer to section 29 of [the ATmega16u2 datasheet](http://www.atmel.com/Images/Atmel-7766-8-bit-AVR-ATmega16U4-32U4_Datasheet.pdf) for maximum current specs.
 Do not bridge pins for more current.

 On the Arduino Micro, D0-D3 may be used, or pins 1, 3, or 4 (PORTB) on the ICSP header.
 Power specs are the same as for the AT90USB1286 used on the Teensy.
 The TX and RX LEDs are on PORTD and PORTB respectively and draw around 3mA apiece.
 Do not bridge pins for more current.